laravel/nova-docs/4.0/resources/README.md

 `Markdown` and `Trix` fields that use the `withFiles` method may not be replicated.
 :::

-If you need to store the reference where the replication was created from you can use `fromResourceId` value provided during the creation request:
+If you need to store a reference to the original resource's ID, you may access the `fromResourceId` value on the replication request.
+Typically, this value would be accessed from an event listener or observer that is listening for the model's `creating` event:

 ```php
 namespace App\Observers;